jaimetur/PhotoMigrator/README.md

-## <span style="color:green">Extra Mode: AUTOMATED-MIGRATION:</span>
+>>## <span style="color:green">Extra Mode: AUTOMATED-MIGRATION:</span>
-From version 3.3.0 onwards, the script can be executed in  a FULLY-AUTOMATED MIGRATION Mode.
+>>From version 3.0.0 onwards, the script can be executed in  a FULLY-AUTOMATED MIGRATION Mode.
+>>

-If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will automatically do the whole migration jon from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
+>>If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will automatically do the whole migration jon from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
 >>The script will do a FULLY-AUTOMATED job which has two steps:
 >>  - First, the script will Download all your assets from \<SOURCE> Cloud Service (if you have configured properly the Config.ini file), or process the \<SOURCE> folder in case that you specify a path.
 >>    - In this step, the output will be a \<OUTPUT_FOLDER> containing two subfolders: